 It helps the rabbit to achieve a normal consistent function of the pet’s digestive system.
 Aside from this, it is proven to be more nutritious that contains beta carotene than carrots, more calcium than, and more spinach potassium than bananas.

 Dandelions have vitamins K, A, B-1, B-2, B-5, B-6, B-12, C, E, and D. Inositol, biotin, zinc, magnesium, and phosphorus are present in the plant as well.
 This will enable them to improve their health and prevent issues like rabbit hairlessness and others.

 Appealing Snacks For Bunnies

-Dandelions are one of the favorite foods of rabbits.
+Dandelions are one of the favorite foods of rabbits, like tomatoes and green leafy plants.
 The nutrition brought by these plants works for the benefit of their digestion and respiratory health.
 The vet recommended dandelions as they can reduce stress and prevent osteoporosis.

 The good thing about these dandelions is all the parts of these plant is not poisonous.
 Anything that you find with serrated leaves growing in a rosette pattern will be edible.

 Some rabbits are sensitive that they do not like dandelions, and they get diarrhea whenever they eat it.
 However, this situation is rare because their love for dandelions is beyond immeasurable.